FAIRiCUBE/data-requests/CoverageEncoding/rangeType.md

 - Basic Types and Simple Components Schemas: `XML Schema elements and types defined in the “basic_types.xsd” and “simple_components.xsd” schema files implement all classes defined respectively in the “Basic Types” and “Simple Components” UML packages.`

 From the Basic Types and Simple Components, we rely on the Quantity and Category Elements.
-While the Count Element would also be applicable, for the moment we will handle Counts as Quantities.
+While the Count Element would also be applicable, for the moment we will handle Counts as Quantities with a uom of "1" for "unitless".

 ## SWE:DataRecord
 SWE:DataRecord, derived from the SWE Common AbstractDataComponent, can be used to group multiple components via the `field` attribute.